damletanmay/Bitcoin-Convertor/README.md

 It is a very simple flutter app with a very simple UI.

-This app uses [Coin API](https://www.coinapi.io/) for displaying the Bitcoin Value for Different Currencies.
+This app uses [Coin API](https://www.coinapi.io/) for Converting the Bitcoin Value for Different Currencies.

 It has a bit different UI for distinct Platforms styled according the OS of the system.